Design-Based Inference under Random Potential Outcomes: Simulation Study

 Tables~\ref{tab:rejection1} and~\ref{tab:rejection2} report empirical rejection frequencies at the 1\%, 5\%, and 10\% nominal levels for the size and power experiments, across all combinations of sample size $n$ and dependency growth rate $d$, for the two data-generating mechanisms described above.

-In the baseline setting, where the FPO and RPO estimands coincide, empirical rejection frequencies in the size experiment remain close to their nominal levels across all sample sizes and dependency regimes.
+In the baseline setting, empirical rejection frequencies in the size experiment remain close to their nominal levels across all sample sizes and dependency regimes.
 At the 5\% level, rejection rates typically lie between approximately 4\% and 5\%, with similar behaviour observed at the 1\% and 10\% levels, and no systematic drift as $n$ increases.
 These results indicate that the proposed procedure maintains appropriate size control under local dependence when the conditions of Corollary~\ref{co:normality} are satisfied.

-Across most configurations, rejection frequencies are slightly below nominal levels, indicating mild finite-sample conservativeness.
+Across most configurations, rejection frequencies are slightly below nominal levels.
 This behaviour is consistent with the coverage results in Figure~\ref{fig:coverage1} and suggests that conservativeness is driven primarily by variance estimation rather than estimator bias.
 When the dependency growth rate exceeds the theoretical threshold in Assumption~\ref{as:mns}, mild over-rejection emerges, most notably at $d=0.3$, consistent with the requirement that dependence neighbourhoods grow sufficiently slowly.

 In the power experiment, rejection frequencies increase monotonically with sample size.
 For moderate $n$, power remains substantial even under stronger dependence, and for $n\ge 500$ rejection rates are essentially one across all significance levels, confirming that the procedure achieves high power without compromising size control within the theoretical regime.